01 The Body Reacts Before the Mind Can Intervene

 Scripture's Name For It

-"For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who suppress the truth in unrighteousness."
-Romans 1:18 (ESV)
+"The wrath of God is being revealed from heaven against all the godlessness and wickedness of people, who suppress the truth by their wickedness."
+Romans 1:18

 Paul doesn't say people lack truth.
 They *have* it.
 They "suppress" it—κατεχόντων in the Greek, meaning to hold it down, to restrain something that is pressing upward.
 The truth is there.
 The mechanism is suppression.
 And the result is "unrighteousness"—the defensive distortion of the moral and epistemic faculties.